This retro compact camera hasn’t even launched yet, but it’s already a best-seller

 Canon PowerShot SX740 HS

-The Canon PowerShot SX740 HS puts a big 40x zoom on a pocketable camera that retails for $550 in the US.
+The Canon PowerShot SX740 HS puts a big 40x zoom on a pocketable camera.
 It’s not Canon’s best compact camera with its smaller 1/2.3-inch sensor, but it’s still proving popular, likely for that small form factor, zoom, and price point.
 In fact, it’s probably a bit too popular, as it’s out of stock at B&H currently.

 Canon PowerShot G7 X Mark III